1971 New Democratic Party leadership election: Ed Broadbent

-Ed Broadbent was a newly elected Member of Parliament, for the Oshawa–Whitby electoral district and was the first candidate to declare candidacy for the leadership when he did so in June 1970.
+Ed Broadbent was a newly elected Member of Parliament, for the Oshawa–Whitby electoral district, and was the first candidate to declare candidacy for the leadership when he did so in June 1970.
 He had been one of the founders of the Waffle, but backed away from them before the 1969 convention.
-He ran partially to bridge gulf between the Waffle and the Establishment in the party.
+He ran partially to bridge the gulf between the Waffle and the Establishment in the party.
 When Lewis and Frank Howard attacked the Waffle, Broadbent warned that they were setting up the convention to be divided along Waffle/Establishment lines, which is what happened.
 Before getting into politics, Broadbent was a professor at York University, teaching political theory.
 He was educated at the University of Toronto and the London School of Economics.
 His performance on the Quebec issue the day before the leadership vote cost him much of his support as his amendments were rejected outright on the convention floor.